 Do wheelchairs have the right to board first?

 Passengers in wheelchairs do not have priority.
 However, it is easier to board the passenger in the wheelchair first to secure her or him in the seating area.
-This action takes all of the Operator’s focus to ensure the passenger’s safety.
-Once the operator has completed the 4 point tie-down on the wheelchair, the operator will then return to the driver’s seat to monitor the farebox.
+This action takes all of the operator’s focus to ensure the passenger’s safety.
+Once the operator has completed the four point tie-down on the wheelchair, the operator will then return to the driver’s seat to monitor the farebox.